 CURRENT PROJECTS:

-Selections from Volumes 1 and 2 of Music for Broken Violins were recently featured on BBC Radio 3’s “Freeness” and “Late Junction” programs.
+Selections from Volumes 1, 2 and 3 of Music for Broken Violins were recently featured on BBC Radio 3’s “Freeness” and “Late Junction” programs.
 BBC Radio 3's "Freeness" has also commissioned a "Peace Piece" from Marija, composed especially for their programme.
 Beyond New York, the project has traveled internationally to England, Scotland, France, Belgium, Portugal and Croatia.

 Push Broken Duet with Roro Perrot released on Chocolate Monk choc.598